Why is EW called EW?

 When we lived aboard year-round in Maine, we were frequently interviewed by local reporters looking for a new human interest story.
 One of them spelled our last name incorrectly and I was not pleased.
 When a different paper approached us a week later I was insistent that the young reporter get it right.
 “He’s an EW Stewart”, I said – with some force.
 OK with a lot of force and insistence and I may have said it more than once … or twice.

 When the article appeared my husband had become “E.W.
-Stewart Hart” and was referred that way through the entire article as in, “E.W.
+Stewart Hart” and was referred that way through the article as in, “E.W.
 Stewart Hart is ..” and “E.W.
 Stewart Hart said ..”
 So, on Twitter and in my blog, he is EW.

 Who is Bubs?